Brothers and Sisters Team

 Dog Coordinator/Dog Trainer

 After 18 1/2 years of faithful Active Duty Service serving in heavy combat zones.
 SFC Ice retired to join the ranks of the civilians.
 During his service for the United States Army, he was in need of a service dog Ziva, who was a retired K9 donated to the program for a veteran.
 Ziva has since retired since his journey with us begun, she replaced by Hank, his active working service dog.
 Ice has had an extensive carrier working with dogs all of his life.
 He decided to give back to his fellow veterans and military brothers and sisters.
 He is now our Dog Coordinator, Fostering all dogs for the programs including all transports that is needed.
-Ice continuous love dogs and his fellow brothers and sisters keeps him going and giving back.
+Ice's continuous love of dogs and his fellow brothers and sisters keeps him going and giving back.

 Auxiliary Program Director/Dog Trainer